pandalearnstocode/mkdocs_demo/README.md

 17. Add the files to the git repository
 18. Commit the files to the git repository
 19. Push the files to the git repository
-20. Install Poetry and add poetry path in `~/.bashrc` and validate with `poetry --version`
-21. Create poetry project
-22. Add and install dependencies
-23. Extract version from `pyproject.toml` and make inital release
-24. Push files to gh-pages branch
-25. bump version
-26. Push files to gh-pages branch
-27. Add github action to build and deploy documentation
-28. Bump version
-29. Push files to develop branch
-30. Validate changes in github pages

 ##### __Create a new conda environment and install the packages__